backstage/backstage/docs/backend-system/architecture/03-services.md

 ## Service Factories

 In order to be able to depend on a service interface through a service reference, we of course also need to have some way of creating the concrete implementation of it.
-To encapsulate that logic we use service factories, which define both how service instances are created, as well as what other services they depends on for their implementation.
+To encapsulate that logic we use service factories, which define both how service instances are created, as well as what other services they depend on for their implementation.

 Service factories can come from many different sources.
 There are built-in service factories, external ones that you can import from other packages, and you can also create your own.
 Specific service factories are installed within each backend instance, which acts as the dependency injection container.
 For any given backend instance there can only be a single designated service factory for each service.